alexvjis2/MVPMinesweeper/README.md

 classes (BoardPresenter and StartMenuPresenter) to manage BoardDisplay and StartMenuDisplay respectively.

-- **Open-Closed Principle**: beyond the possibility of extend public functionality or overwriting public methods, the Board implementation delegates much of the most critical functionality to the implementation of anonymous Cell.
+- **Open-Closed Principle**: beyond the possibility of extend public functionality or overwriting public methods, the Board implementation delegates much of the most critical functionality to anonymous implementations of Cell.
 It is possible to extend
-Board with a new implementation of Cell by overwriting the protected getCellImplementation(int rows, int cols) method which construct and provides the default anonymous Cell implementation.
+Board with a new implementation of Cell by overwriting the protected getCellImplementation(int row, int col) method which construct and provides the default implementation.

 - **Liskov Substitution Principle**: the Presenter depends on the View interfaces, making it possible to replace implementations (see BoardDisplay and its fully replaceable swing implementation).